wesovilabs/exkorpion/README.md

 As was mentioned on the above Exkorpion is mainly oriented to a bdd syntax:

-**Scenario**:  A scenario groups multiple cases that test a functionality works as expected.
+**scenario**:  A scenario groups multiple cases that test a functionality works as expected.
 By using scenario we achieve the below:

   - Better documentation for other developers.
   - Test are better organized and structured
   - Working under an agile methodology we can match scenarios to acceptance criteria

+**it**: Exkorpion provide with a reserved word It to represent any of the cases inside a scenario.

   Example:

     ```elixir

       scenario "testing sum operation works as expected" do